Student Clubs & Activities

 Harbus Foundation.
 The Harbus Foundation is the nation's only foundation run by MBA students.
-Funded by the Harbus News Corporation, it has an endowment of over $1 million and provides annual grant awards to local Boston non-profit organizations that promote education, literacy, and journalism.
+The Harbus Foundation manages an endowment of over $1 million and provides annual grant awards to local Boston non-profit organizations that promote education, literacy, and journalism.
 Through a hands-on grantmaking process, students have the opportunity to study and practice effective philanthropy, awarding each final grant recipients after an in-depth analysis of the organization's mission, size, and impact, as well as their meetings with and assessment of the leadership team.

 Healthcare Club.
 The Healthcare Club helps students identify unique opportunities, build strong networks, and develop an understanding of important healthcare trends.
 The club offers an annual conference, company treks, and intimate round-table discussions with industry leaders.

 Impact Connector.
 The Impact Connector is a forum for students who want to get their hands dirty investing in social enterprises.
 It is a group of both first-year and second-year students working to identify exciting impact investments, pitch to leading social investors, and structure a social venture fund to be led by HBS students.